 In rare instances, the virus is more widespread, involving other cranial nerves (e.g., glossopharyngeal and vagus) in addition to the vestibulocochlear and facial nerves.
 It is difficult to imagine the pain in that situation.
 (Editor’s Note: One of the HHTM editors had Ramsay Hunt in the left ear/face in 2007 and will never forget the pain).

 Ramsay Hunt is a big deal for those that suffer through it and for their attending Audiologists.
-It deserves its own whole post, which will be the third post in the Shingles Series.
+It deserves its own whole post, click here for more about RHS.